 - Selective Counting: When a large flock of birds has some obvious mixed species, it may be possible to selectively count all the birds easily.
 First, pinpoint the more unusual birds in the flock and count them individually, then use the grid technique on the bulk of the birds.
 This provides not only a good count of the flock size, but also represents the diversity of the birds present.

-- Proportions: When a mixed flock has too many species for selective counting, a good estimate can be made by counting proportions of the species present.
+- Proportions: When a mixed flock has too many species or is too active for selective counting, a good estimate can be made by counting proportions of the species present.
 Similar to the grid technique, only one section of the flock is counted, but each different species is noted individually, and the proportions are used to calculate the total number of birds of each species in the entire flock.
 This technique is best when a flock is heavily mixed and each species is spread throughout the flock.

 - Photographs: A digital photograph can be used for an accurate count if the entire flock can be photographed.
 The photo is then manipulated on a computer or printed out and individual birds are marked off as they are counted.
 This is a time-consuming method but can be very precise for a reliable count when high levels of accuracy are necessary.
 A remote camera and a timer to take the photographs can also be used to gather data, and the birds can be counted at a later time.